bncoelho/awesome-claude-code-subagents/.opencode/MODEL-ALIASES.md

-# Model Alias System - Complete Guide
+# Model Management Strategy - Complete Guide

 ## Overview

-The OpenCode agent system uses **semantic model aliases** to manage Claude model versions centrally.
-Instead of hardcoding specific model versions in agent files, agents reference semantic aliases defined in `opencode.json`.
+The OpenCode agent system uses **generic model names** to manage Claude model versions centrally.
+Instead of hardcoding specific model versions in agent files or `opencode.json`, agents reference generic names like `claude-sonnet` that automatically resolve to the latest available version.
 This ensures:

 - ✅ Always using the latest models (when using generic names like `claude-sonnet`)
 - ✅ Centralized control (update once, affects all agents using that alias)